sdneon/node/doc/api/test.md

   * `signal` {AbortSignal} Allows aborting an in-progress test execution.
   * `testNamePatterns` {string|RegExp|Array} A String, RegExp or a RegExp Array, that can be used to only run tests whose name matches the provided pattern.
     Test name patterns are interpreted as JavaScript regular expressions.
     For each test that is executed, any corresponding test hooks, such as `beforeEach()`, are also run.
+    **Default:** `undefined`.
+  * `testSkipPatterns` {string|RegExp|Array} A String, RegExp or a RegExp Array, that can be used to exclude running tests whose name matches the provided pattern.
+    Test name patterns are interpreted as JavaScript regular expressions.
+    For each test that is executed, any corresponding test hooks, such as `beforeEach()`, are also run.